dougeby/IntuneDocs/intune/certificates-digicert-configure.md

 > [!TIP]
 > If you use the Intune Certificate Connector with a Microsoft CA and want to add DigiCert CA support, skip ahead to [Configure the connector to support DigiCert](#configure-the-connector-to-support-digicert).

-Download the latest Intune Certificate Connector versino from the Intune administration portal and follow these instructions.
+Download the latest Intune Certificate Connector version from the Intune administration portal and follow these instructions.

 1. Sign in to [Intune](https://go.microsoft.com/fwlink/?linkid=20909).